MariusCautun/code-refinery-november/README.md

 # code-refinery-november
-Code for the "Code Refinary" workshop
+Code for the "Code Refinery" workshop